 Thank you so much to Kate for letting me interview you for my blog, I had so much fun coming up with the questions!
 I absolutely love all the books I’ve read by Kate Forsyth, and can’t wait to read the others that I haven’t yet had chance to check out.
 All the reasons why Kate loves fairy-tales are the reasons they appeal to me, and I can’t think of anything better than studying them full-time!

-Have you read any of Kate’s books?
+What do you think of my interview with Kate?
 Do you want to give them a go?
 What’s your view of fairy-tale re-tellings?

 Happy reading x